 NOTE: THIS IS THE ACTUAL RECORDING OF THE OPENING OF GLOBAL LEARN DAY, MAIDEN VOYAGE, OCTOBER 7, 1997.
 (Speaking begins at 1:07.)

-Welcome to Global Learn Day, an expedition, exhibition, and experiment and a world wide conference.
+Welcome to (Global) Learn Day, an expedition, exhibition, and experiment and a world wide conference.

 As an expedition, Learn Day will take its participants from Seoul to Santiago, from Cape Town to Cairo, Wellington to St. Petersburg, Bangladesh to Belgium; Hartford to Honolulu.

 As an exhibition Learn Day will showcase thousands of college courses available through internet delivery from hundreds of Universities worldwide.